ahsang2/hand-controlled-maze/DEVELOPMENT.md

 **I've spent hours trying to figure this out and improve it, I'm going to push my velocity work to another branch and continue trying to get snake to work.

 **December 8**
--[X] Got snake game to work with hand movements
+- [X] Got snake game to work with hand movements

 **December 9**
--[X] debugging code
+- [X] debugging code
--[X] creating maze game
+- [X] creating maze game
--[X] played with graphics for a long time to get maze drawn -[X] seperated into different classes
+- [X] played with graphics for a long time to get maze drawn
+- [X] seperated into different classes
--[X] implementing hand gestures to control --> added fast and slow mode
+- [X] implementing hand gestures to control --> added fast and slow mode

 **December 10**
--[ ] cleaning up code (maze methods and fast and slow mode) -[ ] adding testing
+- [ ] cleaning up code (maze methods and fast and slow mode), magic numbers
+- [ ] adding testing
--[ ] implementing maze generator
+- [ ] implementing maze generator
--[ ] wrote readme
+- [ ] wrote readme